Induced Disjoint Paths in AT-free Graphs: Induced Disjoint Paths

 We might also add several possible sets of paths to $N'_n$.
 For each terminal $(s_l,t_l) \in S_i \setminus O_i$ for which $s_l$ or $t_l$ is in $U(R'_n) \setminus U(R')$ while neither are in $U(R')$, consider all possible induced paths in $G_l$ between $s_l$ and $t_l$ of which the internal vertices are not adjacent to any vertex in $R'$, $R'_n$, and $N'$.
 Consider all possible combinations of such paths for such terminal pairs, and add the internal vertices of them to $N'_n$.
 Note that this creates many different sets $N'_n$, each of which yields a new table entry.

-{\bf Decision and analysis} We finish the description of the subroutine {\tt Component}$(i,X,Y)$.
+{\bf Decision and analysis.} We finish the description of the subroutine {\tt Component}$(i,X,Y)$.
 It can be readily verified that the entries constructed as above satisfy all stated conditions.
-Finally, if there is an entry in the table for $(\ell,R',y_i,N')$ for any $\ell,R',N'$, then answer ``yes''; otherwise, answer ``no''.
+Finally, if there is an entry in the table for $(\ell,R',y_i,N')$ for any $\ell,R',N'$, then return {\tt yes}; otherwise, return {\tt no}.

 The crucial property of {\tt Component}$(i,X,Y)$ is given in the following lemma.